lukeoson/lukeoson.github.io/README.md

 ***

 *🎉 Thank you for taking the time.
-Updates available at [resume.lukeoson.io](https://resume.lukeson.io)or pursue [Lukes's Portfolio](https://portfolio.lukeoson.io) for more verbose detail.*
+Updates available at [resume.lukeoson.io](https://resume.lukeson.io) or pursue [Lukes's Portfolio](https://portfolio.lukeoson.io) for more verbose detail.*